zonemaster/zonemaster/docs/documentation/installation.md

 **Install CPAN dependencies**

-Unfortunately `Locale::TextDomain`, `Net::LDNS` and `RFC::RFC822::Address` has not been packaged for Ubuntu yet.
+Unfortunately `Locale::TextDomain` and `Net::LDNS` have not been packaged for Ubuntu yet.
 So you need to install these dependencies from CPAN:

 	$ sudo perl -MCPAN -e 'install Locale::TextDomain'
     $ sudo perl -MCPAN -e 'install Net::LDNS'